David-Lor/RDR2-SimpleGangWar/README.md

 ## Changelog

+- 0.2.2
+    - Fix: remove change on ped MaxHealth, as it might be causing NullPointerException
 - 0.2.1
     - Refactor: parse ped models & weapons from settings on startup, instead of when spawning a ped
     - Fix: force peds to use the weapons defined on settings.
 Peds on a team with no weapons defined will use the game's default ped weapons.